rust-lang/book/src/ch04-01-what-is-ownership.md

 - The frame for `plus_one` at L2 holds `x = 5`.
 - The frame for `main` at location L3 holds `n = 5; y = 6`.

 Frames are organized into a **stack** of currently-called-functions.
-For example, at L2 the top frame `main` points to the called function `plus_one`.
-After a function returns, Rust deallocates (or "frees") the function's frame.
+For example, at L2 the frame for `main` sits above the frame for the called function `plus_one`.
+After a function returns, Rust deallocates the function's frame.
+(Deallocation is also called **freeing** or **dropping**, and we use those terms interchangeably.)
 This sequence of frames is called a stack because the most recent frame added is always the next frame to be freed.

 > _Note:_ this memory model does not fully describe how Rust actually works!
 As we saw earlier with the assembly code, the Rust compiler might put `n` or `x` into a register rather than a stack frame.
 But that distinction is an implementation detail that shouldn't change your understanding of safety in Rust, so we can focus on the simpler case of frame-only variables.